mkf436/Freestyle-Project/README.md

 # Freestyle-Project
 Play a game of the card game War against the computer

+Prerequisites
+Anaconda 3.7
+Python 3.7
+Pip

+Installation
-Create a freestyle.env file  #conda create -n freestyle-env
+Create a freestyle.env file  #conda create -n freestyle-env python == 3.7

-activate the file #conda activate make sure python version is 3.7
+activate the file by entering this into the command prompt: conda activate freestyle-env

+make sure python version is 3.7, enter this into the command prompt: python the command prompt will then show you which version of python you are working off of.
+If you do not show version 3.7, you may need to re-install python and then re-run these steps

-pip install random #allows you to use the random function which is needed for randomly selecting a card from the deck
+enter this in the command prompt: pip install random this allows you to use the random function which is needed for randomly selecting a card from the deck

-run freestyle.py to play the game
+Usage
+enter this in the command prompt: freestyle.py this will launch the game and allow you to play